capnspacehook/ansible-iptables/README.md

 - name: optional; name of the service
 - proto: the protocol to allow
-- port: the port to allow
+- port: the port to allow for inbound rules
+- ports: the port(s) to allow for outbound rules, up to 15 ports can be specified
 - users: optional; the users to allow

 ## Installation